Originally published March 24, 2009. Updated November 11, 2014.

 - Vitamin E: 400 IUs a day of mixed natural tocopherols, or at least 80 mg of mixed tocopherol and tocotrienols.
 Always choose natural vitamin E (d-alpha tocopherol with mixed tocopherols) and avoid the synthetic form (dl-alpha-tocopherol).
 The best brands will also include mixed tocotrienols, the other components of natural vitamin E. I take vitamin E at lunch or dinner.

-- Selenium: 200 micrograms a day.
+- Selenium: 80-200 micrograms (mcg) a day.
 This trace mineral has antioxidant and anticancer properties.
-Selenium and vitamin E facilitate each other's absorption, so take them together.
-Doses above 400 micrograms a day may not be healthy.
+Because selenium and vitamin E facilitate each other's absorption, I recommend taking them together.
+Doses above 400 mcg of selenium a day may not be healthy.

 Andrew Weil, M.D.